rvjc/free-plotter/README.md

 This program requires Python 3.x (turtle comes as standard) and runs on any platform.
 At the time, we tested it on Python 3.2.
 Up to three color-coded equations can be plotted simultaneously and the command menu is self-explanatory.
 Some sample plots are provided to get you started.

 The last four sample plots are "square" waves based on compositions of Sine waves.
-This was a sneaky introduction to the Fourier Series which might lead to a better understanding of harmonics, etc for a young music buff.
-However, it didn't get any traction at the time  because he was too damned distracted with for/while loops!
+This was a sneaky introduction to the Fourier Series which might have led to a better understanding of harmonics for a young music buff.
+Unfortunately, it didn't get any traction at the time because he was too damned distracted with for/while loops!

 ## Screenshots